microsoft/maro/docs/source/examples/multi_agent_dqn_cim.rst

 Single-threaded Training
 ------------------------

-This single-threaded training workflow is comprised of the following steps:
+Another highly customizable part of the training workflow is the main training loop.
+This example demonstrates a typical single-threaded workflow:
 - Initialize an environment with specific scenario and topology parameters.
 - Create agents and shapers.
-- Execute the training loop with a scheduler and a roll-out executor.
+- Implement the main training loop with a roll-out executor.

 .. code-block::python
     env = Env("cim", "toy.4p_ssdd_l0.0", durations=1120)